oacore/dashboard/texts/depositing/cross-repository-check.md

 redirect: Check outputs
 ---

-Over {{nonCompliantCount}} non-compliant records in your repository we discovered
+There are {{nonCompliantCount}} non-compliant records in your repository, {{recordsInAnotherRepository}} out of which have been found in another repository or journal.
-{{recordsInAnotherRepository}} records were deposited in the another repository or journal
+A list of these records is available for download in a CSV file.